ui5-community/wdi5/docs/advanced.md

 You can combine all of the above by running `npm run test:ios`, e.g. in a ci environment, at the cost of losing the flexibility of each tooling.

+## Cordova plugins

+This framework comes with a set of plugin mocks.

+List of plugin mocks:
+- phonegap-plugin-barcodescanner

+You can configure each plugin in the wdi5 config object.
+See example config.

+To add a new cordova plugin mock in your project specify a plugin object in the wdi5 object of config file and use the `path` property to point to your implementation javascript file.

+Check the `Cordova Plugin Mock Development` section under `How it works` in this documentation for further information.

 ## iOS

 -   install `appium` and all prerequisites mentioned in <http://appium.io/docs/en/drivers/ios-xcuitest/index.html> for `XCUITest`-based testing